-- Don’t check your emails more than two times a day, and have a designated time slot for it;
+- Don’t check your emails more than two times a day, and have a designated time slot for it.

-- Aim to manage your email productivity as advised by Patty Kreamer, productivity coach, in her interview with Clockify:
+- Aim to manage your email productivity as advised by Patty Kreamer, productivity coach, in her interview with Clockify.

 And those are truly words we can live by.
 So, the next time you open an email, decide then and there what you want to do with it, and do it.
 No more skimming.

-📱 Decluttering your phone
+Decluttering checklist for your phone

 Every app has its web-based counterpart.
-It can be less tempting to browse through Instagram on your computer, since the user experience isn’t as smooth and quick as it is on the app.
+It can be less tempting to browse through Instagram on your computer since the user experience isn’t as smooth and quick as it is on the app.

 Clean out your gallery

 - Sift through your photos, screenshots, and other images for duplicates, low-res, and accidentally taken photos.
-Some phones even have a built-in option to identify that for you;
+Some phones even have a built-in option to identify that for you,

-- Sort photos into folders;
+- Sort photos into folders, and

-- Move your entire gallery to the cloud, and either delete it completely from your phone, or keep the most important ones.
+- Move your entire gallery to the cloud, and either delete it completely from your phone or keep the most important ones.